AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ipad-android-tablet-users.md

 Share pictures, documents, or audio or videos files to any board, so that other board members can view your post and start an interaction.
 To share any media,

 1. Open the media that you want to share.
-1. Tap the share button and choose Captivate Prime.
+1. Tap the share button and choose Learning Manager.
 1. Choose the board in which you want to share the media.
 1. Tap **Post**.